OpenEvalProject/evals/manuscripts/elife-53385/v2/manuscript.md

 **Figure 15.:** NeuroSynth maps are thresholded controlling the FDR at 1%.
 The 200 words with the largest number of active voxels are selected and NeuroQuery predictions are compared to the NeuroSynth activations by computing the Area Under the ROC Curve.
 The distribution of the AUC is shown on the top.
 The vertical black line shows the median (0.90).
 On the bottom, we show the NeuroQuery maps (first row) and NeuroSynth activations (second row) for the quartiles of the NeuroQuery AUC scores.

-## The NeuroQuery publication corpus and associated vocabulary
+### The NeuroQuery publication corpus and associated vocabulary

-## Word occurrence frequencies across the corpus
+#### Word occurrence frequencies across the corpus

-## The challenge: most words are rare
+##### The challenge: most words are rare

 As shown on Figure 16 right, most words occur in very few documents, which is why correctly mapping rare words is important.
 The problem of rare words is more severe in the NeuroSynth corpus, which contains only the abstracts.
 As the NeuroQuery corpus contains the full text of the articles (around 20 times more text), more occurrences of a unique term in a document are observed, as shown in Figure 16 left, and in Figure 17 for a few example terms.

 ![Figure 16.](https://cdn.elifesciences.org/articles/53385/elife-53385-fig16-v2.jpg)

-**Figure 16.:** Document frequencies (number of documents in which a word appears) for terms from the NeuroSynth vocabulary, in the NeuroSynth corpus ( axis) and the NeuroQuery corpus (x axis).
+**Figure 16.:** Document frequencies (number of documents in which a word appears) for terms from the NeuroSynth vocabulary, in the NeuroSynth corpus ($x$ axis) and the NeuroQuery corpus ($y$ axis).
 Words appear in much fewer documents in the NeuroSynth corpus because it only contains abstracts.
 Even when considering only terms present in the NeuroSynth vocabulary, the NeuroQuery corpus contains over 3M term-study associations – 4.6 times more than NeuroSynth.
 Left: Most terms occur in few documents Plot of the document frequencies in the NeuroQuery corpus, for terms in the vocabulary, sorted in decreasing order.
-While some terms are very frequent, occurring in over 12 000 articles, most are very rare: half occur in less than 76 (out of 14 000) articles.y
+While some terms are very frequent, occurring in over 12 000 articles, most are very rare: half occur in less than 76 (out of 14 000) articles.

 ![Figure 17.](https://cdn.elifesciences.org/articles/53385/elife-53385-fig17-v2.jpg)

 Document set intersections lack statistical power.
 For example, ‘face perception’ occurs in 413 articles, and ‘dementia’ in 1312.
 1703 articles contain at least one of these words and could be used for a multivariate regression’s prediction for the query ‘face perception and dementia’.
-Indeed, denoting c the dual coefficients of the ridge regression and X the training design matrix, the prediction for a query q is qtXtc, and any document that has a nonzero dot product with the query can participate in the prediction.
+Indeed, denoting $c$ the dual coefficients of the ridge regression and $X$ the training design matrix, the prediction for a query $q$ is $q^{t}X^{t}c$, and any document that has a nonzero dot product with the query can participate in the prediction.
 However, only 22 documents contain both terms and would be used with the classical meta-analysis selection, which would lack statistical power and fail to produce meaningful results.
 Exact matches of multi-word expressions such as ‘creative problem solving’, ' facial trustworthiness recognition ', ‘positive feedback processing’, ‘potential monetary reward’, ‘visual word recognition’ (all cognitive atlas concepts, all occurring in less than 5/10 000 full-text articles), are very rare – and classical meta-analysis thus cannot produce results for such expressions.
 In Figure 18, we compare the frequency of multi-word expressions from our vocabulary (such as ‘face recognition’) with the frequency of their constituent words.
 Being able to combine words in an additive fashion is crucial to encode such expressions into brain space.

 ![Figure 18.](https://cdn.elifesciences.org/articles/53385/elife-53385-fig18-v2.jpg)

 **Figure 18.:** ‘face recognition’) occurs, versus at least one of its constituent words (e.g. ‘face’).
 Expressions involving several words are typically very rare.

-## The choice of vocabulary
+#### The choice of vocabulary

-## Details on the Medical Subject Headings
+##### Details on the Medical Subject Headings

 The Medical Subject Headings (MeSH) are concerned with all of medicine.
 We only included in NeuroQuery’s vocabulary the parts of this graph that are relevant for neuroscience and psychology.
 Here we list the branches of Medical Subject Headings (MeSH) that we included in our vocabulary:

 Many MeSH terms are too rare to be part of NeuroQuery’s vocabulary.
 Some are too specific, e.g. ‘Diffuse Neurofibrillary Tangles with Calcification’.
 More importantly, many terms are absent because for each heading, MeSH provides many Entry Terms – various ways to refer to a concept, some of which are almost never used in practice in the text of publications.
 For example NeuroQuery recognizes the MeSH Preferred Term ‘Frontotemporal Dementia’ but not some of its variations (https://meshb.nlm.nih.gov/record/ui?ui=D057180) such as ‘Dementia, Frontotemporal’, ‘Disinhibition-Dementia-Parkinsonism-Amyotrophy Complex’, or ‘HDDD1’.
 Note that even when absent from the vocabulary as single phrases, many of these variations can be parsed as a combination of several terms, resulting in a similar brain map as the one obtained for the preferred term.

-## Atlas labels included in the vocabulary
+##### Atlas labels included in the vocabulary

 The labels from the 12 atlases shown in Table 4 were included in the NeuroQuery vocabulary.

-## NeuroSynth posterior probability maps
+### NeuroSynth posterior probability maps

 The NeuroSynth maps shown in Figure 6 are the NeuroSynth ‘association test’ maps.
 For completeness, in Figure 19 we show the other kind of map that NeuroSynth can produce, called ‘posterior probability’ maps.